io7m-com/trasco/README.md

 DDL commands such as `CREATE TABLE`, `ALTER TABLE`, and etc, can be executed inside transactions and committed or rolled back as necessary.
-If you are not using a database that supports transactional DDL, every upgrade has the potential to damage your database; use a better database.
+If you are not using a database that supports transactional DDL, every upgrade has the potential to damage your database whether or not you use `trasco`;
+use a better database.

 Databases known to support transactional DDL at the time of writing include: